mmomtchev/magickwand.js/README.md

 * The full API: https://www.imagemagick.org/Magick++/

 When in doubt about the JS semantics of a particular method, you can also check the unit tests: https://github.com/mmomtchev/node-magickwand/tree/main/test

+There are no TypeScript bindings at the moment - the sheer size and complexity of the ImageMagick library renders any port prohibitive unless it is fully automated.
+TypeScript support for SWIG is planned at some later moment.

 # Rebuilding from source